schnerring/WvdDsc/README.md

 ## Implementation

-[wvd-templates/DSC/Script-RegisterSessionHost.ps1](https://github.com/Azure/RDS-Templates/blob/master/wvd-templates/DSC/Script-RegisterSessionHost.ps1) from [Azure/RDS-Templates](https://github.com/Azure/RDS-Templates) contains the original functionality and imported as submodule.
+[ARM-wvd-templates/DSC/Configuration.ps1](https://github.com/Azure/RDS-Templates/blob/master/ARM-wvd-templates/DSC/Configuration.ps1) from [Azure/RDS-Templates](https://github.com/Azure/RDS-Templates) contains the original functionality and is imported as submodule.

 The required source files are added as symbolic links and kept as is.
-The only exception is `Script-RegisterSessionHost.ps1` which is copied and generalized by commenting any node-specific configuration.
+The only exception is `Configuration.ps1` which is copied as `AddSessionHost.schema.psm1` and generalized by commenting any node-specific configuration.

 ## Local Development